 To add a thrill, Charlie would dump the body in an area serviced by his ambulance.
-Then Charlie would answer the ambulance call and get off on seeing his victims and seeing the reaction of the people on scene.
-He is known to have killed at least two and suspected of killing as many as five women in 1975 and 1976.
+Then Charlie would answer the ambulance call and get off on seeing his victims and seeing the reaction of the people on the scene.
+He is known to have killed at least two and is suspected of killing as many as five women in 1975 and 1976.

 Most of us act out as teenagers.
-But in 2008, 15-year-old Nicholas Browning, a Boy Scout and high school lacrosse player, went a little too far with it and executed his father, mother and two younger brothers while they slept.
+But in 2008, 15-year-old Nicholas Browning, a Boy Scout, and high school lacrosse player, went a little too far with it and executed his father, mother, and two younger brothers while they slept.

-After orphaning himself, Browning tossed his father’s handgun into the bushes of his family home in the Baltimore suburb of Cockeysville, and then went to hang out with friends.
+After orphaning himself, Browning tossed his father’s handgun into the bushes of his family home in the Baltimore suburb of Cockeysville and then went to hang out with friends.
 When his pals dropped him off at home late the next afternoon, he went into the home and pretended to discover his father’s body.
 Police swarmed the normally bucolic neighborhood, and within a few hours, Nicholas confessed to the killings and is currently serving 4 life sentences concurrently.
 He’ll be eligible for parole in 2032 with good behavior.

 The so-called “Maryland Cannibal” was a former Morgan State University student who, in 2012, killed Kujoe Bonsafo Agyei-Kodie, a family friend.
-Using an axe, Kinyua dismembered and burned the victim’s body, and ate the heart.
+Using an ax, Kinyua dismembered and burned the victim’s body, and ate the heart.
 When police were called to Kinyua’s family home, they found the entire family in the basement in a circle around a charred silver serving dish, filled with a macabre brown liquid and the remnants of the victim’s hands.

-Alexander was diagnosed with paranoid schizophrenia, and believed that reptilian aliens were going to destroy the earth.
+Alexander was diagnosed with paranoid schizophrenia and believed that reptilian aliens were going to destroy the earth.
 Why that warranted the eating of his friend’s heart remains to be seen.
 Kinyua was committed to a mental health facility indefinitely.

 As murders go, Thanos’ crimes are standard fare: His victims were 3 teenagers, all shot in the head.
-What sets Thanos apart from so many other killers is his post-conviction statement in open court that is as disgusting as it is chilling.
+What sets Thanos apart from so many other killers is his post-conviction statement in open court which is as disgusting as it is chilling.
 In front of the friends and families of the slain teens, Thanos stood up and said he wanted “to be able to dig these brats’ bones up out of their graves right now and beat them into powder and urinate on them and then stir it into a murky yellowish elixir and serve it up to their loved ones “.
-Thanos did not appeal his conviction or sentence, and waived all attempts at avoiding Maryland’s gas chamber.
+Thanos did not appeal his conviction or sentence and waived all attempts at avoiding Maryland’s gas chamber.
 His last word before being executed in 1994 was “Adios”.

 In March of 2000 “Joby”, as he was called by his friends, went on a killing spree in Baltimore County that crossed into two states, and ended up with a hostage stand-off; and he did it all for love.
 Joby kidnapped his estranged girlfriend Tracy Whitehead- presumably in a play to win back her affections, and wound up killing 3 people in the process.
-Palczynski then tried to carjack another person, who he shot and killed in the failed attempt.
+Palczynski then tried to carjack another person, who he shot and killed in a failed attempt.
 Whitehead slipped away from Palczynski who in turn fled to the woods.
 Somehow, Joby managed to hitch a ride on a freight train and made it to Virginia where he forced an elderly man to drive him to back to Baltimore.
-Once there, Joby broke into Tracy’s mother’s home and took Tracy’s mother, her boyfriend and their 12-year-old son hostage.
+Once there, Joby broke into Tracy’s mother’s home and took Tracy’s mother, her boyfriend, and their 12-year-old son hostage.

-After 97 hours, all of which were carried live on local TV, the adult hostages managed to slip some Xanax into a glass of iced tea and put Palczynski to sleep.
+After 97 hours, all of which was carried live on local TV, the adult hostages managed to slip some Xanax into a glass of iced tea and put Palczynski to sleep.
 The two adults jumped out the window and left the boy alone with the sleeping killer.
 Within a few minutes, police entered the home via a front window and pumped 27 bullets into Joby, ending the siege and ending Joe Palczynski.

 As a footnote to the story, Tracy Whitehead appeared on the Howard Stern show in 2001 as part of a segment on hard luck stories, where she was flown to Vegas and won $100k in a single hand of blackjack.